htcondor/htcondor/docs/version-history/development-release-series-89.rst

    The python-bindings :class:`~htcondor.CredCheck` class can now be used to check if the OAuth services that a job needs are present before the job is submitted.
    :ticket:`7606`

+-  The python-bindings daemon objects :class:`~htcondor.Schedd`, :class:`~htcondor.Startd`,
+   and :class:`~htcondor.Negotiator` and :class:`~htcondor.Credd` now have a location memmber whose value can be passed to the contructor of a class of the same type to create a new object pointing to the same HTCondor daemon.
+   :ticket:`7670`

+-  The python-bindings :class:`~htcondor.Schedd` constructor now accepts None and interprets that to be the address of the local HTCondor Schedd.
+   :ticket:`7668`

 New Features: